 All faculty and staff are eligible to audit (i.e., register for zero semester hours) one University of Iowa course per semester without being assessed tuition and mandatory fees for that course, subject to the following:

-c.
+d.
 The applicant must receive permission from his or her departmental executive officer.
-Faculty also must receive permission from the college dean.
+Faculty also must receive permission from the college dean or associate dean.

 26.7 COURSES FOR MAINTAINING PROFESSIONAL